Create a Deal with Marketplaces (Beta)

 Note: Private-only site IDs included in this Deal with Marketplaces will transact in any package deal that targets it.

-14. To target device types, inventory channels, formats, interstitialClosed A ad that covers the entire screen of the device/host app. ads, and rewardedClosed An opt-in video ad experience, typically in mobile apps, in exchange for which the user receives some type of in-app or in-game currency. ads in the deal, in the Targeting (optional) section, expand General and configure the following options:
+16. To target device types, inventory channels, formats, interstitialClosed A ad that covers the entire screen of the device/host app. ads, and rewardedClosed An opt-in video ad experience, typically in mobile apps, in exchange for which the user receives some type of in-app or in-game currency. ads in the deal, under Optional in the Targeting section, expand General and configure the following options:

 Targeting optionDescription